Skip to main content

 Important distinction:

-• Most newer Shopify widgets are not edited in the campaign Theme editor
+• Most newer Shopify widgets are not edited in the Theme editor β€” they're enabled in Shopify editors and have their text edited on the Widgets page

-If you edit the wrong place, it can look like “my changes didn’t apply,” even though they did — just in a different surface.
+If you edit in the wrong place, it can look like "my changes didn't apply" β€” they did, just in a different surface.

 Rule of thumb: